1. Teachers’ Experience

-ONEder Academy’s teacher’s website is where teachers can preview the online component of the courses, download printed materials, and assign the courses to students.
-Teachers can also track students’ progress, grade assessments, and provide feedback.
+ONEder Academy’s teacher’s website is where you can preview the online component of the courses, download printed materials, and assign the courses to students.
+You can also track students’ progress, grade assessments, and provide feedback.

-Don’t worry if the welcome email link has expired.
-You can receive a new password set-up link by clicking the “Forgot password?” button.
-A pop-up box will appear, enter your email address associated with your account.
-If you forgot your password repeat the same steps.
+Don’t worry if you forgot your password or if the welcome email password set-up link has expired.
+You can receive a new password set-up link by clicking “Forgot password?” button in the “Sign In / Register” window.
+A pop-up box will appear.
+Enter your email address associated with your account.
 A password recovery email will be sent to your email address.
 In the email, click on “Reset Password” button.
-ONEder Academy will redirect you to the Reset Password Page.
+ONEder Academy will redirect you to the reset password page.
 Enter and confirm your new password.

 1.4 How to update your personal information